How Can We Help ?

 Deciding on which Accounting or Auditing Firm in the UAE you should use for the External Audit should be approached thoughtfully.
 This is a very important decision and requires consideration of the following factors:

-- History of the Auditing Firm in the UAE;
+- History of the auditing company in Dubai or any other Emirate of the UAE;

 - Experience of the Audit Partner, Audit Team, & audit services within the UAE;

 - Qualifications and competence of the Audit Partner and the Audit Team;

 - References from clients to endorse the quality of the Audit work;